Year 6 Curriculum – Autumn 2020

 Our writing foci for this text will be:

 - Journalistic writing

-- Writing in role
+- Writing in role (diaries and informal letters)

 Destination Reader programme.